-Military Services.
+Military Sciences.
 Students may apply for appointments in the Army Student Nurse Program or in the Navy Nurse Corps Candidate Program when within 24 months of completing requirements for the degree.

 Psychiatric Nursing.
-Students may receive scholarship assistance in the senior year with agreement to work for one year in one of the mental hospitals under the jurisdiction of the State of Indiana Department of Mental Health.
+Students may receive scholarship assistance in the senior year with agreement to work for one year in one of the mental hospitals under the State of Indiana, Department of Mental Health.

-Stipends and tuition support are available under a grant from the National Institute of Mental Health for those students eligible for, and interested in, graduate study in psychiatric nursing.
+Stipends and tuition support are available under a grant from the National Institutes of Mental Health for those students eligible for, and interested in, graduate study in psychiatric nursing.